MLS / IDX Resources Jun 18, 2026 · 28 min read

 Where do listing photos live, and will large galleries slow mobile?

 Photos are never imported into your WordPress media library.
 MLSImport stores only the remote MLS/CDN image URL for each photo.
 Large galleries stay fast with lazy loading: cap the first visible gallery at 8 to 12 photos and load the rest on scroll.
-That keeps mobile page weight inside the 2 to 3 MB target even on listings with 40 to 60 photos.
+That keeps mobile page weight down even on listings with 40 to 60 photos.

 Do I have to import the whole MLS, or can I filter to my target markets?